Indian MPs pass citizenship bill that excludes Muslims

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-India’s lower house passed on Tuesday legislation that will grant citizenship to members of certain religious minorities but not Muslims, sparking protests in the country’s northeast.
+NEW DELHI: India’s lower house Tuesday passed a legislation that will grant citizenship to members of certain religious minorities but not Muslims, sparking protests in the country´s north east.

+The bill covers select groups, including Hindus, Christians and Sikhs, who moved from Bangladesh, Pakistan and Afghanistan and who have lived in India for at least six years.

 The legislation, which still needs approval in the upper house, sparked a second day of protests on Tuesday in the northeastern state of Assam, where millions have settled in recent decades after fleeing neighbouring countries.